 - Determine what services are available and best suited to establish paternity and establish, enforce and modify a support order.

 - Collect support payments and apply them first to satisfy current support (what's due that month).
-If payments received within a month are more that the total due for that month, then they are applied to past-due support (except for the collections made by federal tax refund intercept, which must be applied to past-due support only).
+If payments received within a month are more than the total due for that month, then they are applied to past-due support (except for the collections made by federal tax refund intercept, which must be applied to past-due support only).

 - Send child support to every parent or guardian that has a child support order.
 When one parent is responsible for children who live in different households, support collections may not be enough to pay each child support order in full.
 In that case, we allocate the payments so that each household receives its share of the collection.
 We keep track of all unpaid support and use our enforcement services to collect those amounts.